Beautiful Loose Parts Transient Art for Kids

 This simple invitation to create is both of these things and more!

 This was the most beautiful and mindful play on a quiet afternoon with the sun shining through the window.
-Both Miss 4 and Miss 8 were completely absorbed in the moment creating their artworks!
+Both my daughters were completely absorbed in the moment creating their artworks!

 *Please note: Art idea for ages 3+ as contains small parts which pose a choking hazard.
 Adult supervision recommended at all times.
-It is your responsibility to determine the suitability of these ideas for your child.
+It is your responsibility to determine the suitability of this idea for your child.

 Loose Parts Transient Art for Kids